black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 arr.every(letter => letter === letter.toUpperCase());
 ```
 Add an everyeven property to your spreadsheetFunctions - use the .every() method to check whether all array elements are even.

+# Step 102
+Create a random property.
+This property should use the first two numbers from an array to generate a random whole number.
+The range for this number starts at the smaller positive number (inclusive) among the first two numbers and ends just before the sum of these two numbers.
+Use the Math.floor() and Math.random() methods for the calculation.